 - Arrange the potatoes on the prepared baking sheet.
 Use the bottom of a glass or measuring cup to gently smash each one to about ½-inch thick.

-- In a small bowl, whisk together 3 tablespoons olive oil, 1 teaspoon kosher salt, 1 teaspoon garlic powder, ½ teaspoon Italian seasoning, and ½ teaspoon black pepper.
+- In a small bowl, whisk together 3 tablespoons (42 g) extra virgin olive oil, 1 teaspoons kosher salt, 1 teaspoon garlic powder, ½ teaspoon Italian seasoning, and ½ teaspoon black pepper.

 - Spoon the seasoned oil evenly over each smashed potato and brush over the tops.